1.A.290 Summer Institute

 If there is a session that is targeted for support staff and a school principal identifies that they should attend, they will be paid the regular full time school day hours to attend for each day and will not be granted a day in lieu.

-Mileage for attending these sessions in reimbursed at the PD mileage rate.
-Staff driving to and from Ross L Gray can claim accommodation costs at the PD rate.
+Mileage for attending these sessions is reimbursed at the PD mileage rate.
+Staff driving to and from Ross L Gray can claim mileage and accommodation costs at the PD rate.

 Report of absence forms will be issued at each session to participants in attendance.